kgpakshita/Equity-analyzer-chatbot-llm/README.md

    - The system utilizes `textloader` or `unstructuredURLLoader` (Langchain) for loading.

 2. ### Efficient Text Splitting:
-   - The loaded text is divided into smaller chunks (`chunk1...chunkn`).
+   - The loaded text is divided into 'n' smaller chunks.
    - A `characterTextsplitter` or `recursivetextsplitter` (Langchain) handles splitting, ensuring words remain intact to avoid information loss.
    - Chunked text is further merged and overlapped to optimize for search efficiency and alleviate token limitation issues.